May 27 2020 – Talya Cayce

 Vitamin B3 or niacinamide can come as a natural-derived or synthetic substance.
 Niacinamide can help regulate oil production, calm down inflammation, fade age spots, and hyperpigmentation.
 Some irritation can occur depending on the product formulation, especially when the niacinamide carrier base is in a highly acidic formula.

 Lactic acid is used in skincare to loosen the glue between skin cells, effectively exfoliating dead skin cells.
-Lactic acid can also minimize the appearance of lines and wrinkles.
+Lactic acid can also minimise the appearance of lines and wrinkles.
 And yes, lactic acid can lighten dark patches on the skin.
 Although lactic acid can naturally be found in milk, most products that boast lactic acid as an ingredient are synthetically derived.

 Which Clinical Treatments to Seek for Dark Spots?